shintarotakechi/hoag_react/tasks.md

   - Reworded all entries for versions 0.0.1 and 0.0.2 in English per the updated expectation
   - Confirmed future changelog updates will follow the same language standard

+- [x] Dev console mirroring into `system.log`
+  - Authored `frontend/src/devLogger.ts` to wrap console calls + window error events, serialize arguments defensively, and stream them to the dev server with timeout protection.
+  - Bootstrapped the logger from `src/main.tsx`, exposing `configureDevLogger` so future tweaks (levels, payload size) don’t require touching the middleware.
+  - Extended `frontend/vite.config.ts` with a dev-only middleware that validates JSON, enforces size caps, and appends normalized lines to repo-root `system.log`.
+  - Documented usage in `README.md`, ignored `system.log` via `.gitignore`, and bumped package versions to keep governance files in lockstep.

 ## Future Tasks

 ### Initial Setup